crh3675/nodeii/README.md

 Sensei says, KISS.
 _____________________________________________________
-Nodeïï is configured to use simple but well supported libraries:
+Nodeíí is configured to use simple but well supported libraries:

 - ExpressJS
 - Waterline
 - EJS Templating
 - Lodash

-Nodeïï separates concerns into a new type of structure that is explained further below.
+Nodeíí separates concerns into a new type of structure that is explained further below.

 Infrastructure
 ---------------